-As you pull into the Yonkers train station, you couldn’t feel farther from Grand Central.
+As you pull into the Yonkers train station, you couldn’t feel farther from Grand Central Terminal.
 A few sleepy platforms greet you as you exit the train.
-Step down the stairs, however, and you’re greeted by vaulted ceilings, arched windows, and decadent chandeliers.
+Step down the stairs, however, and you’ll enter a vaulted space with arched windows and decadent chandeliers.
 Hiding beneath the two elevated platforms you’ll find an elaborate station that not only predates construction of Grand Central Terminal, but was built by the same firm, Warren and Wetmore.
 Renovated in 2003, you’ll see well-preserved features of the original 1911 construction, which some believe to be a “testing ground” for characteristics later incorporated into the renown Manhattan terminal.

 Unlike it’s Manhattan counterpart, this station is low profile, with a portion of the station built under the very rail bridge used for the boarding platform.
 Areas of the station used for ticket machines, vending, the MTA Police Station, and the original location of the taxi stand are under the bridge, evident by the exposed steel beams in the ceiling.
 The front portion of Yonkers Station is the only roof to rise above the elevated track beds, offering arched ceilings, chandeliers, and double-pained glass windows, much like those found in Grand Central.
 The ticket windows are also designed in a similar style to those found in Grand Central, although more brick is used.

-The station has more stories to tell, and has seen many famous residents from Ella Fitzgerald, to the inventor of plastic, and the broadcaster of first FM radio transmission.
+The station has more stories to tell, and has seen many famous residents pass through it, from Ella Fitzgerald, to the inventor of plastic, and the broadcaster of first FM radio transmission.
 For those looking for more on the station itself, take a tour through the photographs below.

 The stairs to the Poughkeepsie-bound platform.
 The station area under the tracks offers moody, dim lighting, in stark contrast with the midday sun, as well as the main waiting area, which is flanked with large windows.